Adam Sandler's movies span years of comedy and drama. But which Adam Sandler movie is best? GFR ranks Adam Sandler's movies using unbiased math.

 5. THE WEDDING SINGER (1998) IS A CLASSIC ADAM SANDLER MOVIE

 Adam Sandler might have reinvented romantic comedy movies with the 1980s era The Wedding Singer.
 That makes it one of the best Adam Sandler movies.
 Sandler stars as the titular wedding singer, Robbie Hart, who is left at the altar by his fianceé, Linda.
 Devastated and heartbroken, he meets a waitress, Julia (Drew Barrymore), who is engaged to a wealthy and unfaithful man.
 Despite their initial differences, Robbie and Julia become friends and eventually develop feelings for each other.

 While Robbie helps Julia plan her wedding, he realizes he is still in love with Linda and decides to try to win her back.
 In the end, Robbie and Julia confess their love for each other, set to a nostalgic soundtrack in front of British rocker Billy Idol.

-Adam Sandler gives one of his most heartwarming comedic performances in The Wedding Singer, which helped launch the adult acting career of Drew Barrymore.
+Adam Sandler gives one of his most heartwarming comedic performances in The Wedding Singer, which helped launch Drew Barrymore’s adult acting career.

 6. REIGN OVER ME (2007) IS ALSO ONE OF ADAM SANDLER’S BEST MOVIES